20 BEST Things To Do in Santa Rosa, California

 Year-round camping is available at the park in the 47-lot campground.
 You can pair it with a trip to the onsite Robert Ferguson Observatory, the largest in the western United States, and learn more about the starry sky above.

-5. Shiloh Ranch Regional Park
+8. Tackle Tricky Trails at Shiloh Ranch Regional Park

 Located in the foothills of the Mayacamas Mountains, the wild 850 acres of Shiloh Ranch Regional Park offers some tricky hiking trails that are great for a challenge.

 The Ridge Trail is a great example of this, with sweeping views over Sonoma County.
 Why not make it a circuit and combine Bigleas, Ridge, Pond, and Creekside Trails to tour the park and see what the landscape offers?
-Or the Canyon Trail at the south of the park is another exciting option.

 The park is beautiful in all seasons, but in the fall, the black oaks and big leaf maple turn rich reds and oranges, transforming the landscape entirely.
-The wide trails also make the park popular for equestrian riders, so if this is your thing, the park has some unique riding opportunities to enjoy.

-6. Taylor Mountain Regional Park
+9. Have Some Fun at Taylor Mountain Regional Park

 Head up the Eastern trail, climbing up 1,000 feet to be greeted with a panoramic vista of Sonoma County and Mt.
 St. Helena, before heading back down the Western Trail for a more gentle descent to more sensible heights.